 2. Clearview AI: 30.5 million euros (Netherlands)

-The Dutch data protection authority "Autoriteit Persoonsgegevens" (AP) has imposed a fine totaling 30.5 million euros on the US company Clearview AI Inc.
+The Dutch data protection authority "Autoriteit Persoonsgegevens" (AP) has filed a complaint against the US company Clearview AI Inc. Fine totaling 30.5 million euros were imposed.

-Clearview AI offers facial recognition software based on a database of more than 30 billion photos.
-These photos come from public sources on the internet such as social networks, news sites and public databases.
-Clearview AI uses this data to offer various services to identify people.
+Clearview AI offers facial recognition software that is based on a database of more than 30 billion Photos based.
+This Photos originate from public sources on the Internet such as social networks, news sites and public databases.
+Clearview AI uses this data to offer various personal identification services.

-In its investigation, the Data Protection Authority found that Clearview AI processed personal data of individuals residing in the Netherlands without a lawful basis.
+In its investigation, the data protection authority found that Clearview AI personal data of individuals residing in the Netherlands without a lawful basis.
 In particular, Clearview AI processed biometric data - a particularly sensitive category of personal data - without proper authorization or legal basis.

 Clearview AI's violations concern several provisions of the General Data Protection Regulation, including

-- Articles 5 and 6 GDPR: Clearview AI has processed personal data without a lawful basis.
-This violates the principle of lawfulness, which is intended to ensure that processing is only carried out on a lawful basis.
+- Articles 5 and 6 GDPRClearview AI has personal data processed without a legal basis.
+This violates the principle of lawfulness, which is intended to ensure that the Processing only on a permissible basis.

-- Article 9 GDPR: The processing of biometric data such as facial images without explicit consent or other legal basis violates the prohibition on the processing of special categories of personal data.
+- Article 9 GDPRThe Processing biometric data such as facial images without explicit Consent or any other legal basis violates the prohibition of Processing special categories of personal data.

-- Articles 12 and 14 GDPR: Clearview AI did not sufficiently inform data subjects about the processing of their personal data.
-Information obligations are an essential part of the GDPR to ensure transparency and the rights of data subjects.
+- Articles 12 and 14 GDPRClearview AI has not sufficiently informed the persons concerned about the Processing of your personal data.
+Duty to inform are an essential part of the GDPRto Transparency and to guarantee the rights of the data subjects.

-- Article 15 GDPR: Clearview AI has failed to comply with data subjects' requests for access to data held about them.
+- Article 15 GDPRClearview AI has failed to comply with data subjects' requests for access to the data stored about them.

-The fine is made up of the various infringements of the GDPR.
-In addition to the financial sanctions, Clearview AI was obliged by the AP to remedy the ongoing infringements.
-This includes in particular the cessation of the unlawful processing of personal data and the appointment of a representative in the European Union.
+The fine is made up of the various violations of the GDPR together.
+In addition to the financial sanctions, Clearview AI was obliged by the AP to remedy the ongoing violations.
+In particular, this includes the cessation of unlawful Processing personal data and the appointment of a representative in the European Union.

 Source: Fining notice from Autoriteit Persoonsgegevens against Clearview AI